 In this post: Need ideas for a spring table setting?
-Find inspiration from this cherry blossom branch tablescape with family heirlooms and pretty pink blossoms.⇒
+This cherry blossom branch tablescape inspires with family heirlooms and pretty pink blossoms.⇒

 I’m having a love affair.